 As you can see from our benchmark results, the Surface Go 2 isn’t going to be able to play any but the most basic games either.
 Of course, you’re unlikely to buy this thinking it’s a gaming device, and you can at least play some casual games from the Microsoft Store if you need a break from work.

 So, for basic tasks, the Surface Go 2 runs fine.
-It’s a similar level of performance we’ve seen in Chromebooks at this price point, but the Go 2 has a slight edge thanks to its ability to switch to full Windows 10, giving you a much wider range of apps to choose from, compared to Chrome OS on Chromebooks.
+It’s a similar level of performance we’ve seen in Chromebooks at this price point, but the Go 2 has a slight edge thanks to its ability to switch to the full Windows OS, giving you a much wider range of apps to choose from, compared to Chrome OS on Chromebooks.

 As long as you set your expectations appropriately, then you should be reasonably happy with the performance of the Surface Go 2 as a budget device.
 The newer Intel processors offer a performance boost from the original, and for day-to-day tasks and schoolwork, it does a fine job.
-Meanwhile Windows 10 S Mode is more useful than it used to be – as there’s a better selection of apps available on the Microsoft Store.
+Meanwhile, Windows 10 S Mode is more useful than it used to be – as there’s a better selection of apps available on the Microsoft Store.

 There are still noticeable absences from the store, however, which means you may want to switch from S Mode to full Windows 10.
 It’s free to switch, though you can’t switch back.
 You need to do a full install.
 Also, you can’t switch one user account to Windows 10 and keep the rest in S Mode.
 All accounts will then be moved to full Windows 10, which means you lose some of the parental controls and security features.

 As we haven't tested the device with Windows 11, we are unable to tell you what you're losing and gaining when switching over to Windows 11 from Windows 10 S Mode.
 We suggest reading on it first before upgrading.

 While we have some reservations around the performance of the Surface Go 2, there’s one area were it does really impress us – battery life.